VismaConsulting-SWE/cis-for-developers/README.md

 # CIS in Docker

+## Description
+This project enables you to edit and run CIS Python components in your IDE and also deploy them to your CIS Docker Container.

+## How to install CIS

+1) Install this project by:
+* Download as zip and unzip
+* or
+* Clone repo to your computer
-Open folder `docker-compose` in your prompt and run `docker-compose` to start the containers:
+2) Open folder 'docker-compose' and run 'docker-compose up -d' to start the containers.
 ```shell
 cd docker-compose
 docker-compose up -d
 ```

-## Description

-This project enables you to edit and run CIS Python components in your IDE and also deploy them to your CIS Docker Container.

 ## Editing *deploy_to_docker_cis.py*